desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 > **Note:** Since listeners can't be removed, don't add a listener to an object that's intended to 'outlive' the listener.
 For example, from the {@link Activity.ready()} method, don't add a listener to an object that stays around during the entire lifetime of the application.
 That may end up adding multiple listeners, creating a memory leak.
 In that case, use a (service) observer, or find a way to attach the target object to the activity.
 See below for better ways to handle events.

+## Async event streams {#listen-async}

+Rather than using a callback function, you can also use an _async iterable_ to listen for events.
+This allows for a 'loop'-like syntax, and ensures that each event is handled in sequence, even if the event is emitted while the listener is still processing a previous event.

+{@import :listen-async}

+A useful side effect of this pattern is that you can use the `for await` syntax to wait for a managed object to be unlinked, as in the following example.

+{@import :listen-async-unlink}

 ## Handling change events from attached objects {#change-attach}

 With an architecture that's based on _composition_, parent objects are often most interested in changes to attached objects — for example, to keep their own internal state up to date.